 In the series “Interview with a painting” videos recalling the stories of world-famous paintings were produced.
 In the context of the German Year of Science 2016*2017 - Seas and Oceans, a curator presents stories from a wide variety of related paintings, ranging from stories about storm surges, floodwaters, or climate-change and waterways.

 A female reporter has gathered all kind of information being worth knowing regarding the subjects of the scientific year 2016*2017 – Sea and Oceans.
 Topics are sometimes storm surges.

 The Union of the German Academies of Sciences and Humanities has been a member of the think tank stiftung neue verantwortung (snv) since 2007.
-The Union is represented on the snv steering committee by Prof. Elke Lütjen-Drecoll, the former president of the Academy of Sciences and Literature in Mainz between 2005 and 2013, and vice-president of the Union of German Academies between 2009 and 2013.
-The General Secretary of the Union, Dr Dieter Herrmann, is on the snv managing board.
+The Union is represented on the Foundation’s board of directors by its president, and on the executive board by its general secretary.